-• Teacher notifies the Assistant Principal of Discipline of the fourth cut.
-A phone conference is held with the parent.

-- Assistant Principal notifies the Director of Student Support Services of the status of the situation.
+- Teacher notifies the Assistant Principal of Discipline of the fourth cut.
+A phone conference is held with the parent. - Assistant Principal notifies the counseling office.
 Student is withdrawn from the class and a WF (Withdraw-Fail) is noted on the student transcript.
 Documentation is updated. - The student is assigned a study hall for the remainder of the year.
-If the course is a core course needed for graduation, the student will be required to attend summer school which will be the responsibility of the parent to sign up and pay for.
+If the course is needed for graduation, the student may be required to attend summer school which will be the responsibility of the parent to register and pay.
 PVRHS does not offer summer sessions.
 We will provide information on local districts where students may sign up and attend.
 The cost of summer school is the responsibility of the family.